frappe/frappe_io/frappe_io/www/charts/docs/basic/heatmap.md

 ---
-title: 'Heatmap'
+title: "Heatmap"
-description: 'The heatmap is a representation of day-wise data (similar to the GitHub Contribution Graph).
-It spaces out data values linearly, across 5 levels (zero data kept exclusive).'
+description: "The heatmap is a representation of day-wise data (similar to the GitHub Contribution Graph).
+It spaces out data values linearly, across 5 levels (zero data kept exclusive)."
 ---

 # Day-based Month-wise data